Create Kubernetes Site

 - Verify that Distributed Cloud Services are running.

-Note: In both methods, ensure that you have reachability to your K8s cluster and set the kubeconfig environment variable with the kubeconfig of your K8s cluster using the
+Note: For both methods, ensure that you have reachability to your K8s cluster and set the kubeconfig environment variable with the kubeconfig of your K8s cluster using the

-The following video shows the deployment workflow using Kubectl and manifest file.
+The following video shows the deployment workflow using kubectl and a manifest file.

 Create Site Token